vernak2539/words-byvernacchia/src/content/blog/2023/12/optimising-ci-cd-identifying-common-steps.md

 ## Identifying Common Steps

-Ask yourself, "are there any steps that are common across multiple jobs?"
+Ask yourself, _"are there any steps that are common across multiple jobs?"_ or _"is does my build pipeline have multiple jobs that have similar steps?"_.

-If you answered, "Yes," we can have a go at extracting them into a single job, which can then be used by other jobs.
+If you answered, _"Yes,"_ you can have a go at extracting them into a single job, which can then be used by other jobs.

-To drive this home, let's use a concrete example.
+Let's look at a concrete example.

 We have two jobs, **test** and **build**.
 Both of these jobs require the same dependencies to be installed, thus they both have an "Install Dependencies" step.